 Note that if we proceed with legal action then we will probably need to raise funds to cover the legal costs.
 Such actions would almost certainly need to be taken in the High Court and hence are expensive.
 We will advise further on that at a later date.
-In the meantime it’s worth pointing out that we have already incurred considerable costs on the Lewisham campaign which have been paid for by the ABD or its Members.
-If you wish to support us then please make a donation here: https://www.freedomfordrivers.org/donate.htm
+In the meantime it’s worth pointing out that we have already incurred considerable costs on the Lewisham campaign which have been paid for by our supporters.
+If you wish to help us then please make a donation here: https://www.freedomfordrivers.org/donate.htm

 Note that we are extending the area in Lewisham that we covered with our leaflet drop.
 This will incur considerable extra cost.

 Why we are Fighting The Lewisham Campaign

 Some respondents to our Lewisham leaflet questioned our motives in undertaking this campaign in Lewisham and suggested we are solely supporting those who drive through the area rather than local residents.
 This is false.